 School Board shall be responsible to monitor its own equipment to ensure that it is functioning properly, and that the School Board’s network connections are available.
 As a courtesy, the Network Operator shall endeavor to notify the School Board upon the Network Operator’s determination that the School Board’s connections are unavailable.
 The Network Operator’s standard procedure is to periodically probe the School Board’s Premise Equipment (SPE).
 SPE must be set up by School Board to respond to probe or no outage notification shall be sent.
 If the School Board’s network interface does not respond to periodic pings, Network Operator will deem service unavailable and will contact the School Board’s designated point of contact.

 Network Operator shall perform outage reporting as a courtesy to School Board, to act as a redundant layer of monitoring, however, neither Network Operator nor City shall be liable in any way for a failure in the School Board’s equipment, or for a failure to notify the School Board of any such failure.

+Outages due to the malfunction of Customer equipment and wiring beyond the service demarcation point including LAN and voice equipment and outages due to or extended as a result of denial of access to any site.

 SECTION 6.
 MEAN TIME REPAIR (MTTR)